 Beware of Pinterest.
 I will be the first one to say that I love using Pinterest- I love using it to look up new recipes, fashion ideas, and find travel inspiration.
 At the same time, I'm weary of comparing my own life to one that is more Pinteresting- especially when it comes to the holiday season.
 Beautifully decorated mantles, perfect Christmas cookies, and charmingly styled family photos are everywhere.
 These things aren't necessarily bad- but once we start comparing, and thinking those "not good enough" thoughts, the shame spiral begins, anxiety creeps up, and quickly a festive season becomes stressful.

 Anxiety has a knack for taking over lives- especially during this time of year.
 Family gatherings, gifts, and expectations can all be anxiety triggers.
-If you're tired of anxiety ruling your life, consider how counseling might help.
-I would love to talk to you about how we can work together to manage it during the holiday season and beyond.
+If you're tired of anxiety ruling your life, counseling can help.
+We can work together to manage it during the holiday season and beyond.
+Schedule an appointment to get started today.